quintet-sdr/optimization-a1/README.md

 bun install
 ```

-To run the project, use:
+To run the project, use the command below.

 ```bash
 bun test